/ 2015 / Press / Feature Story

 Giles Clarke is a photojournalist focusing on capturing the human face of current and post-conflict global issues.

-Awards ~ October 2022, Clarke was awarded the Sharjah Government Communication Award for his past work in El Salvador.
+2022: Winner of the Sharjah Government Communication Award for his past work in prisons in El Salvador